BernieO/calcardbackup/README.md

 -s | --selfsigned
        Needs to be given if certificate is selfsigned or for any other reason not trustful to curl.
 -u | --usersfile FILE
        Give location of FILE, which contains users to be backed up.
+One user per line.
+       See 'examples/users.txt.example'
-One user per line, with corresponding password separated by a colon.
-See 'examples/users.txt.example' When using option -f (calcardbackup >= v0.7.0) there is no need to give passwords in this file.
+       Due to option '-f|--fetch-from-database' being the new default for calcardbackup >= 0.8.0 there is no need anymore to give passwords in this file or to use this file at all.
-       If this option is not given, calcardbackup will search for a file named 'users.txt' in script's directory.
-       NOTE: this file is not needed anymore when using option -f|--fetch-from-database -x | --uncompressed
+       NOTE: this file is mandatory when run with option '-g|--get-via-http' (not recommended) -x | --uncompressed
        Do not compress backup folder
 -z | --zip
        Use zip to compress backup folder instead of creating a gzipped tarball (tar.gz)
 ```

-## About option -f / -\-fetch-from-database
+## About option -f / -\-fetch-from-database (default)

-*calcardbackup* is traditionally backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
-However, with large addressbooks, this can lead to timeouts resulting in *calcardbackup* not being able to backup large addressbooks.
+*calcardbackup* was traditionally backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
+However, with large addressbooks, this could lead to timeouts resulting in *calcardbackup* not being able to backup large addressbooks.
+Also there was a file with user credentials needed.
-With version 0.7.0 *calcardbackup* brings the possibility to create calendar and addressbook backups by fetching the according data directly from the database which speeds up the backup process for addressbooks massively resulting in much less server load.
+With version 0.8.0 *calcardbackup* creates calendar and addressbook backups as default by fetching the according data directly from the database which speeds up the backup process for addressbooks massively resulting in much less server load.
-Additionaly the file with user credentials is not needed anymore: if *calcardbackup* doesn't find `users.txt`, all available calendars/addressbooks from the database will be backed up (option `-i|--include-shares` will then be ignored).
+Additionaly the file with user credentials is not needed anymore: all available calendars/addressbooks from the database will be backed up (option `-i|--include-shares` will be ignored).
-If only calendars/addressbooks of certain users shall be backed up, `users.txt` may still be used, but there is no need anymore to give passwords in this file when using option `-f`.
+If only calendars/addressbooks of certain users shall be backed up, `users.txt` may still be used, but there is no need anymore to give passwords in this file.
-__NOTE:__ Due to the many benefits, option `-f|--fetch-from-database` will be used as default in the next version of this script (v0.8.0).

-## About option -i / -\-include-shares

-This option may be used as follows to keep passwords of the main users secret:
-- create a new user in your ownCloud/Nextcloud
-- share addressbooks/calendars (to be backed up) with that new user
-- in `users.txt` give only the username and password of this new user
-- use calcardbackup with option `-i` to back up shared items as well

-__Benefit of this approach:__ if the file `users.txt` gets in wrong hands, only this new user account is being compromised.
-__Drawback:__ no automatic inclusion of newly created addressbooks/calendars.
-Items will not be backed up unless being shared with that new user account.

-__NOTE:__ with option `-f` there is a much more elegant way of using *calcardbackup* without passwords.
-Have a look at the section above this one!

 ## nextcloud-snap users